Guidance for twisted particle filter: a continuous-time perspective: Twisted-Path Particle Filter (TPPF)

 \section{Twisted-Path Particle Filter (TPPF)}

-In this section, we give a concrete example of how to explore new twisted particle filters guided by continuous-time importance sampling algorithms.
-Recall that in Section \ref{sec:convergence}, we have proved the convergence from the discrete model to the continuous model under suitable settings.
-As has been mentioned at the beginning of Section \ref{sec:convergence}, this connection we found can guide us to explore novel particle filter algorithms based on existing methods in the continuous-time setting.
 In this section, motivated by mature algorithms from the continuous-time community, we propose a Twisted-Path Particle Filter (TPPF).
-In this new algorithm for the discrete-time model, we treat the KL-divergence between twisted path measures and the optimal path measures as the loss function, parameterize the twisting function via neural networks, and approximate the optimal twisting function via suitable optimization methods such as the stochastic gradient descent.
-We expect this proposed algorithm to have the following strengths: \begin{enumerate} \item By parameterizing the twisting function using neural networks, TPPF is expected to overcome the curse of dimensionality compared with algorithms based on Galerkin approximation. \item Due to the universal approximation theorem of neural networks \cite{cybenko1989approximation}, TPPF is more versatile and less problem-dependent, while in some other existing algorithms, the twisting function is learnt within a problem-dependent function class. \item Compared with some other frameworks for learning the twisting function (see \cite{heng2020controlled,guarniero2017iterated,lawson2018twisted} for instance), which are based on the backward recursive relation \eqref{eq:recursive}, our method has relatively stronger theoretical foundations (see Lemma \ref{lmm:DV}, Proposition \ref{prop:KLcontrolinequality}, Corollary \ref{coro:coro} below). \end{enumerate}
+In this new algorithm for the discrete-time model, we treat the KL-divergence between the twisted path measure and the optimal path measure as the loss function, parameterize the twisting function via neural networks, and approximate the optimal twisting function via suitable optimization methods such as stochastic gradient descent.
+Compared with other existing TPF algorithms, most of which are Galerkin-based, we expect this proposed algorithm to (1) perform better in high dimensions; (2) be more robust and have wider applications (in particular, be applicable to many nonlinear, non-Gaussian models); (3) have a relatively stronger theoretical foundation.
+We also remark that we only focus on the dynamical setting for the particle filter in our numerical examples, rather than static cases, such as the approach of annealed importance sampling (see for instance, Section 2.4 of \cite{heng2020controlled}).

-In the rest of this section, we will first explain the motivation of TPPF by presenting one importance sampling algorithm mainly from a variational perspective.
-Then we will formulate the details of the TPPF algorithm under the guidance of the existing continuous-time algorithm.
-Some theoretical results as well as implementation details will also be provided.